Coronavirus Updates for the Division of Pulmonary and Sleep Medicine

-After much preparation throughout the COVID-19 pandemic, we are gradually and carefully resuming more in-person visits and PFT testing.
+We have carefully resumed all in-person visits and PFT testing.
 Here’s what you can expect when you come back to see us.

 We are currently seeing in-person visits at the Main Campus in Philadelphia and at our Specialty Care locations.
 The Pulmonary Function Test (PFT) lab has resumed normal operations as well.
 If your child needs an in-person visit, some team members may still join the visit virtually, however we are still available to provide care via our video platform, even from the exam room.
 Everyone entering our clinics will be screened for symptoms of COVID-19.
 If you need to come to CHOP, please review the information below.